gonstr/AntiRaidTools/Docs/README.md

 ### Strategy

 The strategy for deciding how to display raid assignments.
-Can be of types `BEST_MATCH`, and `SHOW_ALL`.
+Can be of types `BEST_MATCH`, and `CHAIN`.

 #### BEST_MATCH